Coconut Oil In Coffee? (A Simple Recipe + Benefits)

-Have you heard about the fad of adding coconut oil to your coffee?
-It may seem weird, but there are actually some good reasons to do it.
+Why is everyone suddenly telling you to add coconut oil to your coffee?
+While it may seem like another gossipy health fad; there are actually some great reasons to do it.

-Coconut oil has been fashionable for a while, and like all food fads, seeing it pop up everywhere might be getting irritating to some of you.
+Coconut oil is in, and like all food fads, seeing it pop up everywhere might be getting irritating.

 But hear me out on this – not just a shooting star in the hipster food world, coconut oil coffee is both tasty and healthy.
 Don’t knock it until you’ve tried it!